tkaczenko/cardreader/README.md

 * [reader](/reader) - CLI utility to read data from Ukrainian ID by PACE with CAN

 ## Notice
-You don't need to use the fork of of [JMRTD](http://jmrtd.org/) from this repository from version `0.7.14`.
+You don't need to use the fork of of [JMRTD](http://jmrtd.org/) from this repository since version `0.7.14`.
 These changes have been incorporated into `0.7.14` by Martijn Oostdijk.
 You can check it at [this discussion](https://sourceforge.net/p/jmrtd/discussion/580232/thread/ff434886d2/)